00p513-dev/android_device_teracube_v7101o/README.md

-Device tree for the Teracube One (bismuth)
+Device tree for the Teracube One (v7101o)
 =================================================

-The Teracube One (codenamed _"bismuth"_) is a mid-range smartphone from Teracube.
+The Teracube One (codenamed _"v7101o"_) is a mid-range smartphone from Teracube.
 He was released in February 2020.

 | Basic                   | Spec Sheet                                                                                                                     |